 Mature Red Blood Cells live about 4 months.

-Reticulocyte Count (Blood Test) measures the number of new Red Blood Cells in your body.
+Reticulocyte Count (Blood Test) measures the number of new Red Blood Cells in your body, compared to the amount of mature Red Blood Cells, as a percentage.
 Also known as Reticulocyte Index or Retic Count.

 This test is often ordered by doctors when any type of Anemia is suspected.

 The test is a simple blood test.
 Results are given as a percentage.
 A normal healthy adult ranges anywhere between 0.5% and 2.5%.
 Women and Children are normally higher than men.
 (NOTE: These “Normal” result parameter numbers vary slightly depending on the source of information, and perhaps the lab in which your results are produced).

 The above is for an Adult, whereas a newborn will have a normal range from 3.0% to 6.0%.

 Some Anemic conditions are transient in nature.
 But they can also be chronic.